-Though ignored at the time, history has discovered the true contributions of Mathew Henson, the co-discoverer of the North Pole along with Rear Admiral Robert Perry.
+Though ignored at the time, history has discovered the true contributions of Matthew Henson, the co-discoverer of the North Pole along with Rear Admiral Robert Perry.

 He was still young at only twelve years of age when he journeyed to Baltimore, Maryland and was hired on as a cabin boy on the merchant ship Katie Hines.
-Captain Childs was in charge of the ship and took an interest in Henson, teaching him about the ship swell as to read and write.
+Captain Childs was in charge of the ship and took an interest in Henson, teaching him about the ship as well as how to read and write.

 After Captain Childs death in 1883, Henson returned to Washington, DC where he found work in a furrier clothing store.
 It was there that he happened to make the acquaintance of Commander Robert E. Peary. in 1884 Perry had been ordered by the United States Navy Corps of Engineers to do a survey for the proposed Nicaragua Canal.
 In preparing to go south, he had stopped in the clothing store to purchase a sun hat and to sell some of the seal and walrus pelts that he had collected on his travels to Greenland.
 He struck up a conversation with Matthew, both relating tales of their travels.
 Peary was surprised to hear of Henson’s vast experience for someone only 18 years old.
 Having served on a ship for six years as a cabin boy, Henson had much of the skill-set that Peary needed and the Commander asked Matthew to join him as his personal valet.
 During their two years together in Central America, Peary told Henson of his desire to explore the Arctic circle, and it became a goal for Henson too as the two would explore together for the next 20 years.
 Because Peary was stationed in Philadelphia, he got a job for Henson as a messenger at the League Island Navy Yard in Philadelphia, thus keeping Matthew close by as Peary contemplated his next travels.
 The life of an explorer was very difficult on families in those days as evidenced by the fact that in the first 23 years of his marriage, Perry spent only three with his family.
 Thus, it came as no surprise that Henson’s first marriage to Eva Flint unraveled.
 He remarried in 1906, this time to a woman named Lucy Jane Ross.

-"The lure of the arctic is tugging at my heart.
+“The lure of the arctic is tugging at my heart.
 To me the trail is calling.
-The old trail, the trail that is always new"
+The old trail, the trail that is always new.” – Matthew Henson

 The perils of exploring in the Arctic are many, including the sub-freezing temperatures, storms, difficulty in hunting for food and traveling across sheets of ice which varied in thickness.
 Despite the cold temperatures near the North Pole, the movement of currents underneath the ice cause changes to the surface.
 Mountains of ice arise blocking paths of travel while leads (open lanes of water) appear, posing danger for the men of falling into the water and drowning or freezing to death within minutes.

-"With years of experience equal to that of Peary himself, he was indispensable"
+“With years of experience equal to that of Peary himself, he was indispensable.” – Donald MacMillan

 Peary and Henson proceeded forward with four Inuit men (Ooqueah, Ootah, Egingwah, and Seegloo) and a dog sled team on the last push to the pole.
 They raced at breakneck speeds, covering 170 miles in five days.
 At one point Peary was no longer able to continue on by foot so Henson journeyed ahead as his scout.
 As Peary’s “First Man,” Henson ventured out and realized that he had overshot his target.
 When he returned back he saw that his footsteps were the first at the spot.
 Thus, on On April 6, 1909, Henson arrived at what would later be known as Camp Jesup, 89°47′, proudly planting an American flag into the ground to signify the moment and to make a claim of having been the first people to make it to the pole.
 Perry arrived 45 minutes later and planted an American flag atop his igloo.
 Peary was apparently angered by the fact that Henson had reached the poll and planted the flag before him.
 “From the time we knew we were at the Pole, Commander Peary scarcely spoke to me,” Henson later wrote.
 “It nearly broke my heart … that he would rise in the morning and slip away on the homeward trail without rapping on the ice for me, as was the established custom.”